-If you know someone who has been engaging in intravenous drug abuse, seeking help immediately will be necessary.
+If you know someone engaging in intravenous drug abuse, seeking help immediately will be necessary.

 Professional Treatment for Drug Abuse

-At Absolute Awakenings, we thoroughly understand the seriousness of abusing drugs in any form.
-Regardless of whether a substance is being snorted or injected, it is never safe.
-Other than insulin, there are no drugs that will be prescribed by a medical professional for self-injection – and there are certainly no powdered drugs that a medical professional will ever advise his or her patients to take nasally.
-It is safe to assume that if a drug is being snorted or injected, it is being abused.
+At Absolute Awakenings, we thoroughly understand the seriousness of abusing drugs.
+Regardless of whether a substance is snorted or injected, it is never safe.
+There are few drugs prescribed by a medical professional for self-injection, and no powdered drugs that a medical professional will ever advise their patients to take nasally.
+Therefore, if a drug is being snorted or injected, it is likely being abused.